tristantyson/tech.tristantyson.com/_posts/2022-06-03-DeployVMwareToolsIntune.md

 # Conclusion

 You have now successfully created and deployed the VMware Tools Agent to all VMware based virtual machines enrolled into your environment.
-The application will be included in any further Autopilot deployments on VMware virtual machines, so you can take advantage of all the virtual machine functionality offered as soon as your machine is provisioned.
+The application will be included in any further Autopilot deployments on VMware hypervisors, so you can take advantage of all the virtual machines functionality as soon as it is provisioned.

 ![deployed.png](/assets/images/DeployVMwareTools/deployed.png)